DDexxeDD/phtree-c/README.md

 ### Define a function to convert a single value to a phtree_key_t

-`phtree_key_t convert_to_key (void* input);`

-This function needs to convert whatever is passed in to it (likely an integer or float), into a single phtree_key_t value.
+This function needs to convert whatever is passed in to it (such as an integer or float), into a single phtree_key_t value.

 There are reference implementations for converting 32 bit signed integers and 32 bit floating point numbers to 32 bit phtree keys provided in [reference_to_key_functions.c](https://github.com/DDexxeDD/phtree-c/blob/main/source/reference_to_key_functions.c) .

 ### Define a function to convert a more complex type into a tree point

-`void convert_to_point (tree_t* tree, point* out, void* input)`

-(tree and point will be the types specific to your chosen dimensionality) This function needs to convert whatever your indexes are based on, into a point in the tree.
-You should use your chosen tree's point_set function to set the 'out' argument.
-The point_set function internally calls the tree's convert_to_key function on each of the values passed in to it, so you do not need to convert values in the convert_to_point function.
+This function needs to convert whatever your indexes are based on, into a point in the tree.
+You can use your chosen tree's point_set function to set the 'out' argument.

 ### (Optional) Define a function to convert a user defined type into a tree point of half dimensions

-`void convert_to_box_point (tree_t* tree, point* out, void* input)`

 See [Indexing Axis Aligned Boxes](#indexing-axis-aligned-boxes) for an explanation of using phtrees for boxes.